Basile-Paoli/srs-app/README.md

 Don't forget to set http://localhost:3000/api/auth/callback/google as a callback URL

 ### Postgres DB
-The required table scheme is documented in `db-archi.md`.
-Note that the tables required for authentication to work properly(including users) will be created automatically.
+The table scheme is documented in `db-archi.md`.
+You can use `init.sql` to create the required tables and functions.

 ## Run locally
 Just use npm install + run dev :)